adamstallard/modest/README.md

 ###Motivation

-The two things that set modest apart from other templating languages are
+Two things that set modest apart from other templating languages:

 1. The templates look like HTML
 2. It makes it easy to build larger templates out of smaller ones